clicked

 Terence Crawford dominates Canelo Alvarez to make boxing history

-LAS VEGAS — Neither the moment nor Canelo Alvarez were too big for Terence Crawford.
+LAS VEGAS — Neither the moment nor Canelo Alvarez was too big for Terence Crawford.

 Two years after he tore through Errol Spence to become undisputed welterweight champ, Crawford upset Alvarez to accomplish the same feat in a division capped 21 pounds higher.